Frequently asked questions

 Our session fees are determined by the recommended fee schedule set forth by the Psychologists' Association of Alberta.
 The current recommended rate is $200 per hour plus GST.
 You can find the fee schedule here.

 what if I can’t afford the fees?

 Cultivate strives to reduce barriers to accessing mental health services including financial barriers.
 If you feel you are unable to afford the fees for services, please ask us for help.
 We can offer payment plans and reduced rates on a sliding scale.
-If we are still unable to accommodate your financial restrictions, we have a list of community resources available for you to check out.

 are your services covered by insurance?

 The short answer is, check with your insurance provider to be sure.
 Most extended health benefits cover services by Registered Psychologists, Registered Provisional Psychologists, and Registered Clinical Counsellors to a varying degree.
 Some insurance plans will also cover licensed counsellors.
 When speaking with your insurance provider regarding your coverage, you may wish to ask some of the following questions:

 Is that separated into per session maximums?
 (Example: $500/year, maximum of $100/session)

 What are the licensing requirements for coverage?
 (Example: Registered Psychologist, Registered Provisional Psychologist, Registered Social Worker, Certified Canadian Counsellor, etc.)

 Does the clinician need to be in the same province as me?
 (Example: Can I reside in Alberta and do online counselling with someone in BC?)

 Cultivate has limited ability to direct bill insurance providers.
 If you would like to see if your plan supports direct billing please contact us directly and ask for a predetermination.
 We always provide PDF receipts via email for quick and easy reimbursement through your insurance plan and for tax purposes.